Terra Nova Nature School

 Beyond 4 Walls

-Seasonal programs for children ages 0-13 are offered under the Nature School umbrella to enhance its reach and impact to varying ages and children who may otherwise not have a Nature School experience.
+Seasonal programs for children up to 13 years old are offered under the Nature School umbrella to enhance its reach and impact to varying ages and children who may otherwise not have a Nature School experience.
 Curriculum is developmentally appropriate for each age group and topics such as garden-to-table cooking projects, nature awareness games, outdoor skill development and connecting with nature are explored.

 Connecting Canadians with Nature